mikeshulman/narya/README.md

 - `equal R S` -- Assert that two values are definitionally equal.
 They must be synthesizing, since this does no type-directed checking.
 - `equal_at R S T` -- Assert that two values `R` and `S` are definitionally equal at the value type `T` (which they are assumed to belong to).

+Unfortunately, the current parser is rather slow on large terms.

 ### Poor man's parser